-Our Apprentice and Incubator Farm programs provide in-field practicum and curriculum from a network of technical expertise in business, finance, and law; traditional farming knowledge and food traditions, new ecological farming approaches, and scientific discovery.
+Our Apprentice and Farm Business Incubator programs provide in-field practicum and curriculum from a network of technical expertise in business, finance, and law; traditional farming knowledge and food traditions, new ecological farming approaches, and scientific discovery.

 The farm produces a variety of vegetables at garden and field-scale over 6-acres using practices such as no-till, minimal-till, cover cropping/crop rotation, and four-season production in high tunnels.
-Apprentices help grow the food we sell to our CSA members and at our Farm Store.
+Apprentices help grow the food we sell through our CSA and Farm Store, as well as the food we donate to our local food access partners.
 Our vegetables are USDA Certified Organic which means we adhere to strict standards set by the U.S. Department of Agriculture prohibiting the use of synthetic pesticides, herbicides and fertilizers, as well as requiring a holistic approach to land stewardship and transparency.

 Our pasture-raised meat and eggs are available at our Farm Store and in restaurants throughout the Hudson Valley.